Zero-Tang/NoirVisor/src/vt_core/readme.md

 # Real-Time Code Integrity
 Real-Time CI is now implemented by Intel EPT.

+# MTRR Emulation
+According to Intel 64 Architecture Manual, the MTRRs have no effect on the memory type used for an access to a guest physical address.
+If we map all memory as write-back with EPT, there could be conflicts in that not all memory are defined as write-back by OS.
+For example, OS could define MMIO region as uncacheable memory.
+Similarly, graphics buffer could be mapped as write-combined by OS.
+Failure to map these memory accordingly could cause certain issues.
+For example, it is observed that some processor could encounter an `#MC` exception due to L2 cache data-read error.

+## Algorithm
+There are two types of MTRRs: Fixed MTRRs and Variable MTRRs.
+The Fixed MTRRs map the first MiB of system memory.
+The Variable MTRRs map a variable range of system memory. <br>

+### Variable MTRR Range Calculation
+The Variable Range is described with a base and a mask.
+Since alignment is required, we may use `bsf` instruction to determine the alignment.

 # Future Feature (Roadmap)
 In future, NoirVisor has following plans: